hhbo62/splash-painter/README.md

   - I really am out of ideas to add and I would really appreciate it!

 # Updates:
-## 1.5.6 is here!
+## 1.5.7 is here!

 ### What's new?
-- Bug Fixes
-- Title Bar
-- New colors
-- Buttons for clear, eraser, and brush size bigger and smaller!
-- Performance improvements under the hood
+- Link to our website

 # Download:
 1. Make a new folder called splash-painter